-By default, View Connection Server uses the current session count and limit to balance the placement of new application sessions on RDS hosts.
-You can override this default behavior and control the placement of new application sessions by writing and configuring load balancing scripts.
+You can also override the default behavior of the load balancing settings and control the placement of new published desktop and application sessions by writing and configuring load balancing scripts.

-You can write your own load balancing scripts, or you can use one of the sample load balancing scripts provided with Horizon Agent.
+You can write your own custom load balancing scripts, or you can use one of the sample load balancing scripts provided with Horizon Agent.
+To use custom load balancing scripts, you must select the Use Custom Script load balancing setting in Horizon Administrator.

 Configuring load balancing scripts involves enabling the VMware Horizon View Script Host service and setting a registry key on each RDS host in a farm.